History of the Houston Astros: 2004 season

 After two fairly successful seasons without a playoff appearance, at midseason in 2004 the Astros were floundering.
 Before the season, the Astros had added star pitchers Andy Pettitte and Roger Clemens to a team that already included stars like Lance Berkman and Jeff Kent as well as the nucleus of Bagwell and Biggio.
 They were quickly anointed one of the favorites to win the National League.
 However, at the All-Star Break, they were 44–44 largely due to an inability to score runs, and a poor record in 1-run games.
 After being booed at the 2004 All-Star Game held at Minute Maid Park while serving as a coach for the National League, Williams was fired and replaced by Phil Garner, who had been a star for the Astros' second division winner in 1986.
 Though many people were highly skeptical of Garner, who had a mediocre track record in his prior managerial stints in Milwaukee and Detroit, with only one winning season at either stop (in 1992), the team responded to Garner, who led the team to a 46–26 record in the second half and the National League's Wild Card.
 They would go on to win their first playoff series in eight attempts, beating the Braves in five games of the National League Division Series to advance to the National League Championship Series for the third time.
 However, they would lose to the St. Louis Cardinals in seven games, most dramatically on a walk-off home run by Jim Edmonds in the 12th inning of Game 6.

 The Astros' 2004 success had much to do with the postponed retirement of star pitcher Roger Clemens (a Houston resident), who ended 2004 with a record seventh Cy Young Award (his first in the NL).
 Clemens had previously announced that he was retiring after the 2003 season from the New York Yankees.
-However, after the Astros signed his former Yankee teammate Andy Pettitte and offered Clemens a number of perquisites (including the option to stay home with his family for certain road trips when he wasn't scheduled to pitch), Clemens reconsidered and signed a one-year deal with the Astros.
+However, after the Astros signed his former Yankees teammate Andy Pettitte and offered Clemens a number of perquisites (including the option to stay home with his family for certain road trips when he was not scheduled to pitch), Clemens reconsidered and signed a one-year deal with the Astros.

 Additionally, the mid-season addition of Carlos Beltrán in a trade with the Kansas City Royals helped the Astros tremendously in their playoff run.
 Despite rumblings in July and August that the Astros might flip him to another contender, Beltrán would prove instrumental to the Astros' hopes, hitting eight home runs in the postseason.
 Following the season, after initially asserting a desire to remain with the Astros, Beltrán signed a long-term contract with the New York Mets on January 9, 2005.